nothub/AccountsClient/README.md

 ---

-The library api is not stable and currently provides the following functionality:
+The library provides the following functionality:

 |||
 | --- | --- |